InfinitezenCODER/Learning-JavaScript/README.md

     color="black";
 }

-// Eligible for Vote or not
+// Eligible for Vote or not.
+//If Statement
 let age;
 if (age>=18)
 {